MythrilBagels/Create-Alloyed/README.md

 # More-Create-Metals
-A Create addon that adds *two new metals, Bronze and Steel
+A Create addon that adds \*two new metals, Bronze and Steel, along with a selection of blocks and items made of these materials.

+Team:
+Bagels - Artist, Owner
+SpottyTheTurtle - Coder, something else maybe? idk not yet FortressNebula - Coder, also maybe smth else